ENGN2912B-2018/DV-D/README.md

 ## Project Overview

-In this project, our final goal is to visualize a map showing businesses like shops and businesses near a location, based on academic data from yelp website.
+In this project, our final goal is to visualize a map showing businesses like shops and restaurants near a location, based on academic data from yelp website.

 The project could be briefly divided into 3 parts, setting up the database, building the interface of C++ with database and data visualization using C++ and Qt.